 Hybrid event ideas to bring your on-site and virtual audiences closer

-1) Physical + virtual breakout rooms with screens and webcams
+Breakout rooms with screens and webcams

 It’s easy to plan networking activities for on-site and virtual attendees separately.
 But it’s a real challenge to mix them together.
 However, it can be a great leveler.